Skip Nav Destination

 EISBN: 978-1-62708-183-2

-... environmental cracking resistance of the cobalt alloys.
+... on the environmental cracking resistance of the cobalt alloys.
 Three welding processes that are used for hardfacing with the high-carbon Co-Cr-W alloys, namely, oxyacetylene, gas tungsten arc, and plasma-transferred arc are also discussed.
 The article examines the effects of various modes of high-temperature corrosion...

 Abstract